Graduates will generally start their employment in a programme that enables them to gain an understanding of the whole of the business.

 Typical areas that financial accountants may work in include auditing, treasury management and cash flow, or the reporting on new or likely acquisitions.

-International standards for reporting for financial accountants have been gradually developed over a number of years.
-Many jurisdictions, including parts of the European Union, already use these standards, and now that compliance is also happening in the United States life should be easier for those working in areas concerning the finance and reporting of large multinational companies.
+International standards for reporting for financial accountants have been gradually developed over a number of years, which should make working life should be easier for those working in areas concerning the finance and reporting of large multinational companies.

 While studying for a professional qualification, graduates will generally start their employment in a programme that enables them to gain an understanding of the whole of the business.
-The wide range of knowledge and skills developed in this role allows people in this field the chance to specialise in a variety of areas.
+The wide range of knowledge and skills developed in this role allows people in this field the chance to specialise in a variety of areas as their careers progress.

 Financial accountants are often required to explain complex financial arrangements to those with little or no financial background so they need excellent communication skills.
 They also need a good level of numeracy in addition to an analytical, enquiring mind and a desire to challenge and improve the way in which an organisation works.